 A. Yes.
 The Church at Pierce Creek in Binghamton, N.Y., lost its tax-exempt status in 1995 after the IRS determined it had violated federal tax law by publishing a full-page ad in USA Today in late October of 1992 advising people that voting for presidential candidate Bill Clinton was a sin.
 The church sued in federal court to regain its tax-exempt status but lost in federal district court.
 A federal appellate court later upheld the ruling denying the church tax-exempt status.

-Q. What types of political activities can houses of worship engage in?
+Q. What types of Election activities can houses of worship engage in?

 A. There are many.
 For example, houses of worship may sponsor voter registration drives.
 They may encourage voting and even help people get to the polls on election day.
 They may not tell people who to vote for.